 A few things can be done to ensure that you have the best possible offline banner for your page.
 I’ve summarized everything you need to know in the article below and outlined some of my best tips and tricks when it comes to creating the perfect Twitch offline banner!

-What Size Is the Twitch Offline Banner?
+What is the Twitch Offline Banner Size?

 The Twitch offline banner size is 1920 x 1080 pixels with an aspect ratio of 16:9.
 These are the same dimensions as standard HD video.
 It is recommended by Twitch to make sure your file size is max 10mb and is a GIF, JPG, or PNG file format.